 OGWF generates electricity that comes with a renewable attribute called a REC.
 A REC represents 1,000 kilowatt-hours of renewable electricity generated - meaning for every 1,000 kWhs of electricity produced from a renewable generator, one REC is created.
 RECs generated by OGWF are made available to sell to third parties in order to lower rates for our customers, and a portion are reserved for future Minnesota Renewable Energy Portfolio Standards compliance.
 Electricity stripped of RECs is no longer considered renewable as that electricity's environmental attribute has been sold.

-MMPA seeks to be good neighbors to the communities in which we operate by providing benefits to the host community.
+MMPA seeks to be a good neighbor to the communities in which we operate by providing benefits to the host community.
 At Faribault Energy Park, we were successful by providing education about power generation to school and community groups.
 At Oak Glen Wind Farm we applied the same model by providing a wind education facility to the Blooming Prairie community.
 The education facility includes a gazebo and wind education signage.
 The signage includes information about how wind is harnessed to create electricity.
-It will also help visitors understand how electricity is produced in ways that protect the environment.
-Wind is a community resource and we believe the citizens have the right to learn about it.
+It also helps visitors understand how electricity is produced in ways that protect the environment.